salesforce-misc/GamificationMobileSDK-iOS/README.md

 # Save Time and Effort With Gamification Mobile SDK for iOS

 Experience Gamification on your iOS mobile devices and use the mobile software development kit’s (SDK) capabilities and build custom mobile applications with unique user experiences.
 Use pre-built Gamification components to build your own apps or enhance your existing mobile apps.
 Build the SDK for your loyalty program members to view their assigned games, play games.
-The SDK is bundled with a ready-to-use sample app, which is embedded with Loyalty Management features.
+The SDK is bundled with a ready-to-use sample app, which is embedded with Gamification features.

 **Where:** This feature is available in Lightning Experience in all editions.
 **How:** Install the Gamification Mobile SDK for iOS, create a connected app, and then clone the GitHub repository.

 ## iOS Mobile SDK for Gamification

-Enhance brand engagement by providing Loyalty Management features on your iOS mobile devices.
-Use the iOS Mobile Software Development Kit (SDK) for Loyalty Management to build custom mobile applications with immersive member experiences.
+Enhance brand engagement by providing Gamification features on your iOS mobile devices.
+Use the iOS Mobile Software Development Kit (SDK) for Gamification to build custom mobile applications with immersive member experiences.
 Elevate member experience and loyalty, by providing personalized offers, rewards, and checkouts on mobile devices.

 ### Supported Versions of Tools and Components